 An essential aspect of employing your workers is providing compensation and benefits.
 When you expand overseas, you need to consider a new set of compensation laws to ensure your company is compliant and your employees are satisfied.

 Globalization Partners offers Belize compensation outsourcing services to manage your employees’ wages and benefits while you grow your company.

-The minimum wage for unskilled workers across all sectors is 3.30 Belize dollars (BZ) an hour.
+As of July 1, 2022, the minimum wage for unskilled workers across all sectors is 5 Belize dollars (BZ) an hour.
 If an employee holds a certificate or additional training in their field, they can negotiate their wages.
 The Wages Councils for various industries may also change the minimum wages as they see fit.

 Employees must receive their pay at a regulated interval, and the schedule depends on their pay rate.
 Regulations are: